TheRockonVHS/100-days-of-code/r2-log.md

 **Today's Progress**: practiced more with JS Event Listeners and adjusting HTML with JS **Thoughts**: I really need the practice and every line I have to fully understand what I'm doing **Link(s) to work**: https://replit.com/@TheRockonVHS/Click-Outside?v=1

+Day 5: March 10, 2023

+**Today's Progress**: I worked on a scroll to accept terms and conditions little program.
+It involved using IntersectionObserver